-Thank you for serving as an intentional leader of a LifeGroup.
-Here is the NEW ADVENT CURRICULUM available to LifeGroups.
-Additional resources can be found below.
+Thank you for serving as an intentional leader of a LifeGroup!

-- Multiply training for new LifeGroup Leaders and your assists will be Saturday, April 14 from 9:00 am - 4:30 pm.
+- Multiply training for new LifeGroup Leaders and your assists will be Saturday, May 5 from 9:00 am - 4:30 pm.
 Childcare and meals are provided free of charge.
-RSVP to Kathy Eliasen
+RSVP to Tina Picard

 Through Chapel Hill Connect, you can easily message your entire LifeGroup—and respond!—in conjunction with your own email.
 When you log into CHC, you can see your entire message history and track conversations.
 What’s more, you can set up a calendar tailored to your LifeGroup meetings, events, and volunteer opportunities.
 You can also share study guides and notes as well as post and respond to needs within your group—that could be anything from requesting help moving to deciding who’s responsible for dessert!
 Chapel Hill Connect is your all-in-one tool for communicating with and organizing your LifeGroup, so make sure to get all of your members logged on and exploring!